Updated: August 10, 2024

 Curriculum

-There is also over 1,400 hours coding challenges and at the end of the curriculum there is interview prep code challenges.
-If you want to you can binge program, even though, I don’t think that’s the best.
+There are also over 1,400 hours of coding challenges, and at the end of the curriculum, there are interview prep code challenges.
+You have the option to binge program, although I do not believe it is the most effective approach.

 After the first unit, I especially loved the fact that you had to make your own portfolio website as a project.
 I would recommend that after you are done with this part, save it in VS Code or another Integrated Development Environment (IDE) so that you can add even more projects to it that you complete in the course.

-The units have a nice drop down of sub units in it.
+The units have a nice drop-down of subunits in them.
 The topics cover popular languages and frameworks that are in high demand in the real world.
-If you want to get into Responsive Web Design, JavaScript, React, Redux, Mongoose, MongoDB, Python, and Node you are in luck, because they are all taught here.
+If you want to get into responsive web design, JavaScript, React, Redux, Mongoose, MongoDB, Python, and Node, you are in luck, because they are all taught here.

 Success and Struggle in the Job Market